HomeNext Gen IT-InfraMonitoring & ManagementCyber SecurityBCP / DRAutomationDecoded

 Ongoing Optimization and Support

-FSD Tech provides continuous support and optimization for Cato SASE deployments, including:
+FSD-Tech provides continuous support and optimization for Cato SASE deployments, including:

 • AI-driven policy tuning: Ensuring that security controls remain aligned with evolving threats and compliance requirements.